Document Type: Research Paper

 Ecole Nationale Supérieure de Biotechnologie, Constantine, Algeria

-Department of Cell Biology and Histology, Faculty of Biology, University of Murcia, Spain
+Fish Innate Immune System Group, Department of Cell Biology and Histology, Faculty of Biology, Campus Regional de Excelencia Internacional “Campus Mare Nostrum”, University of Murcia, 30100 Murcia, Spain

 Background: Probiotics have attracted a great attention aiming to develop natural non-toxic antioxidants, because of their role in decreasing the risk of reactive oxygen species (ROS) accumulation.